lawrennd/old_talks/_policy/policy-science-and-the-convening-power-of-data.md

 \include{_delve/includes/delve-report-list.md}

-\notes{}

 \notes{There is lots of hope for the role data science and AI could play, but we’re still a way off from being AI-ready.
 Further attention is needed on some of the foundational issues around data use – access, skills, culture – before we can begin to talk in earnest about deploying AI. [link here to data readiness]}

 \include{_delve/includes/data-report-recommendations.md}

-Delivering a rapid response requires the ability to quickly convene teams from across disciplines (and often institutions) around a key question. [link here to open data science]
+\notes{Delivering a rapid response requires the ability to quickly convene teams from across disciplines (and often institutions) around a key question. [link here to open data science]}

-DELVE Group
+\include{_delve/includes/delve-action-team.md}

+\thanks

+\references